Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_extracting_insights_with_docai/tasty_bytes_extracting_insights_with_doc_ai.md

 <img src="assets/find_stage.png"/>

 ### Step 2 - Uploading our Inspection Reports
-In the top-right corner, click the **+Files** button and either drop or browse to the unzipped Inspection Reports from Step 1.
+In the top-right corner, click the **+Files** button and either drop or browse to the unzipped Inspection Reports Full from Step 1.
 From there click **Upload**.

 <img src="assets/upload_to_stage.png"/>